OvO-Hi/OspTeamProject/README.md

 An application for introducing restaurants near Ewha Womans University
 ## Implementation Tools & Prerequisites

 We used Firebase, Flask , Python for back-end, HTML, JavaScript, CSS for front-end and visualization.
+Developed with goormIDE.

 * Back-end